-\\The MBA Admissions Committee recommends applicants have 2-3 years industry experience, although this is not strictly required.
+\\The MBA Admissions Committee recommends all UCO MBA applicants have 2-3 years industry experience, although this is not strictly required.

 Upon notification of acceptance from the Jackson College of Graduate Studies, a student must schedule an appointment with the Director of MBA Enrollment to complete the admission process.